SecDev-Lab/wish/wish-sh/docs/design.md

 ## Data Models

 The application uses data models defined in the separate `wish-models` package.
 For detailed model definitions, please refer to the [wish-models repository](../wish-models).

-## Future Enhancements

-### Planned Improvements

-- Integration with a real LLM for command generation
-- Wish History Mode for viewing and managing past wishes
-- More sophisticated command execution with dependency handling
-- Enhanced error handling and recovery
-- Improved log summarization using AI

-### Additional Features

-- Command templates for common tasks
-- User preferences and customization
-- Integration with external tools and services
-- Multi-step workflows
-- Command suggestions based on execution context